periodicpoint/arabica/README.md

 # Usage
 ## Copy and paste (and rename)
-1. Copy the entire *arabica boilerplate* located at your local templates to your directory of your projects: `cp /path/to/your/templates/arabica/* /path/to/your/projects/projectname/`
+1. Copy the entire *arabica boilerplate* located at your local templates and paste it to your directory of your projects:
+`cp /path/to/your/templates/arabica/* /path/to/your/projects/projectname/`
-2. Go to your project directory: `cd /path/to/your/projects/projectname/`
+2. Go to your project directory:
+`cd /path/to/your/projects/projectname/`
-3. Delete unwanted files like `./examples`: `rm -vrf examples/*`
+3. Delete unwanted files like `./examples`:
+`rm -vrf examples/*`

 ## Metadata settings
 1. Go to `./settings/00_01_metadata.yaml` and fill in your data e.g. author, title, year, …